-Since I have only little knowledge on the China’s mechanical keyboard community, as much as I know is VorTex is/are the guy(s) who designed and manufactured this keyboard.
-KBC is a community rather than being a brand, they helps to distribute the end product.
+Since I have only little knowledge on the China’s mechanical keyboard community, as much as I know is Vortex designed and manufactured this keyboard while KBC being a community that helps to distribute the end product.
 Originates from a China forum which a group of talented people teamed up to design and produce the Poker.

 So, after getting full sized keyboard for home use, I got this as my portable mechanical keyboard for my netbook.
 This shows how poisonous mechanical keyboards are, I no longer satisfy with regular rubber dome keyboard or laptop’s scissor switch keyboard.